rust-lang/rust/lifetimes.md

 type or memory safe, so their variance is determined in analogy to & and &mut respectively.

-## PhantomData

 This is all well and good for the types the standard library provides, but how is variance determined for type that *you* define?
-A struct is, informally speaking, covariant over all its fields (and an enum over its variants).
-This basically means that it inherits the variance of its fields.
+A struct informally speaking inherits the variance of its fields.
 If a struct `Foo` has a generic argument `A` that is used in a field `a`, then Foo's variance over `A` is exactly `a`'s variance.
 However this is complicated if `A` is used in multiple fields.